AkaruDev/nuxt-3-templates/README.md

 [ ] - Write a comprehensive Readme about what is this, how you can use it (bonus add cute corgi picture) - Try generated doc from jsdoc

 ## DONE
-[x] - Change corgi plane to accept any geometry
+[x] - Post process, check three js, antialiasing to check with Hocus because it's not working like it should [x] - Change corgi plane to accept any geometry
 [X] - Plane component
 [X] - Pixel to 3d size utils